 How to Become a Vet Tech in California

-Before enrolling in any program, aspiring veterinary technicians in California should ensure that their school is accredited by the American Veterinary Medical Association (AVMA).
+Before enrolling in veterinary technician school in California, aspiring vet techs should ensure that their school is accredited by the American Veterinary Medical Association (AVMA).
 Here is one common path to becoming a registered veterinary technician (RVT) in California:

-- Step 1: Graduate from a AVMA-accredited veterinary technician program.
-There are currently 18 fully accredited programs in the Golden State.
-These can range from two- to four-years.
-Most working vet techs currently hold an associate’s degree—68% according to O*NET (2013)—but others choose to pursue a bachelor’s degree.
+- Step 1: Graduate from an AVMA-accredited veterinary technician program.
+There are currently 23 fully accredited programs in the Golden State.
+These can range from two to four years.
 The four-year degree may qualify a candidate to become a veterinary technologist (as opposed to a technician), which involves more advanced training, increased responsibilities, and possibly higher pay.